oliver-moran/xul-skeleton/README.md

 The icons to be used by your applications are located in the `src` directory and can be updated directly.
 You can change the paths or filenames of these icons in `src/application.ini` but they should always reside in the `src` directory.

-## XULRunner verion ##
+## XULRunner version ##

 [XULRunner](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/XULRunner) is the runtime package used by XUL applications.
-XULRunner needs to be bundled with your application so that user don't need to install it seperately.
+XULRunner needs to be bundled with your application so that user don't need to install it separately.

 The first time you build your application for a platform, the build script will download XULRunner from the Mozilla website.
 Thereafter, it will only be downloaded if the build script detects it has been removed.